thomadha/gr2336/movielist/springboot/README.md

 >
 > Host: localhost:8080

-This request wil return the password to the user spesified by the pathvariable username
+This request will return the password to the user specified by the path variable username.

 ### Reauest to add a new user
 > POST /movielist/{username}/{password}/newUser